SetVenue Adult Production Policy

 7.4 COI Delivery

-Before the Booking date, the Guest must produce a COI naming the Host (and any other party the Host designates) as an additional insured.
+Before the Booking date, the Guest must produce a COI naming the Host and Set Venue LLC (and their respective officers, members, employees, and agents) as additional insureds on a primary and non-contributory basis, with a waiver of subrogation in favor of both, together with any other party the Host designates.
 Failure to deliver a compliant COI by the deadline in Host Rules is grounds for the Host to cancel the Booking per the Cancellation Policy.

 8. Prohibition on Minors